Untangling internet tech jargon

 Data speed typically refers to how quickly data can travel between your computer and the server (or servers) that stores the data.

-With fibre optic cables, data can (theoretically) travel at the speed of light.
-How?
-Because fibre optic cables transfer data via pulses of light.
-Copper and coaxial cables, however, transfer data via electrical currents, which isn’t quite as fast (but still pretty fast).
+• Copper and coaxial cables transfer data via electrical currents, which isn’t quite as fast (but still pretty fast).

-It’s important to know that data travelling ‘at the speed of light’ is theoretical and there can be many limiting factors like: the distance data has to travel, the type of infrastructure being used, general wear and tear of infrastructure, and any other kind of interference.
+• Radio waves are how data travels over wireless internet - which also travels at the speed of light.
+It’s important to know that data travelling ‘at the speed of light’ is theoretical and has limiting factors like: the distance data has to travel, the type of infrastructure being used, wear and tear of infrastructure and any other interference.

-Low latency is especially important for competitive gaming, like online shooters, Battle Royals or MOBAs, because you want the shortest amount of delay possible between when you click your mouse button or press a key and the in-game ability triggering.
+Low latency is important for competitive gaming, like online shooters, Battle Royals or MOBAs, because you want the shortest amount of delay possible between when you click your mouse button or press a key and the in-game ability triggering.

 The quantity of data